merlosy/ngx-material-file-input/README.md

 * a `FileValidator` with `maxContentSize`, to limit the file size
 * a `ByteFormatPipe` to format the file size in a human-readable format

-For more, have a look at the [DEMO SITE](https://merlosy.github.io/ngx-material-file-input)
+For more code samples, have a look at the [DEMO SITE](https://merlosy.github.io/ngx-material-file-input)

 ## Install